kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Human Judgment in Evaluation

-Numbers inform choices.
+Numbers inform choices
-Judgment weighs impact.
+Judgment weighs impact
 Context completes analysis

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.